ustaxcourt/ef-cms/docs/BLUE_GREEN_MIGRATION.md

    1: resource "aws_iam_role" "migration_role" {
    ```
 Delete the role in the AWS IAM console and rerun `npm run deploy:environment-specific <ENV>`.

+#### Failing smoke tests
+When this is run for the first time on a new environment, the smoke tests may fail for up to an hour after the initial deploy due to the header security lambda redeploying to all edge locations.
+To resolve, wait an hour and rerun the smoke tests.